Keesayy/Polygon_Triangulation/README.md

 - [Presentation]()
 - [MCOT]()

-The Art Gallery Problem : "What is the minimum number of guards who together can observe the whole gallery".
+## Art Gallery Problem

+What is the minimum number of guards who together can observe the whole gallery ?
 The surface of the gallery is represented by a simple polygon.
 Art Gallery Theorem : "To guard a simple polygon with n vertices, n/3 guards are always sufficient and sometimes necessary".

 ### Usage

 #### Compile
 `ocamlfind ocamlc -package graphics -linkpkg Arbre_BR.ml Triangulation.ml Coloriage.ml Affichage.ml`

+## Example